-Mild or moderate dry mouth can usually be improved by taking frequent sips of water, chewing gum, or sucking on sugarless hard candy.
+Mild or moderate dry mouth can usually be improved by taking frequent sips of water, chewing sugar-free gum, or sucking on sugar-free hard candy.
+Mouth lubricants and saliva substitutes can help to moisten the mouth and throat.
 More severe dry mouth symptoms may need treatment with medicine.

-Mouth lubricants and saliva substitutes can help to moisten the mouth and throat.
 People with dry mouth need to be especially attentive to their dental care.

 Current as of: November 14, 2022